Advanced Modular Armor Protection: AMAP-L

 AMAP-L (liner) is the spall liner of AMAP.
 AMAP-L can be attached to soft-skinned or armoured vehicles.
 The spall cone which is normally 87° can be reduced to only 17°.
 Over 30,000 vehicles have been fitted with spall lining systems of IBD.

 AMAP-M

-AMAP-M (mine) is a mine protection armour module.
-It fulfills STANAG 4569 and has a lower weight than conventional mine protection systems.
+Under the brand AMAP-M (mine), IBD has been offering mine protection solutions in accordance with different levels of STANAG 4569.
+The range of offered mine protection kits includes systems for light trucks and the heaviest main battle tanks.
+Depending on the configuration, the AMAP-M can protect against blast mines, fragmentation and projectile-generating mines, or a combination of these.
+The vehicle's structure is used as an integral part of the AMAP-M kit, to which an add-on module can be attached.

 AMAP-MPS

 AMAP-MPS (multi purpose seat) is a special blast-protected seat.
 Contrary to normal seats, it is not attached to the vehicle floor or roof, so shock-energy can be absorbed by the seats.

 AMAP-P

-AMAP-P uses retractable modules, similar to side skirts or slat armour, to effectively defeat RPGs.
-It is a modern variant of spaced armour.
-AMAP-P is multi-hit-capable.
-Its areal density is lower than 15 kg/m2.
+AMAP-P consists of lightweight panels mounted with a distance from the vehicle's base armour, similar to side skirts or slat armour.
+The panels can be folded flush against the base armour when not in use.
+The panels are able to destroy or short-circuit the fuze of the warhead of rocket propelled grenades, preventing the formation of the shaped charge jet.
+AMAP-P offers multi-hit capability and an areal density lower than 15 kg/m2.